chalupajs/chalupa/docs/README.md

 ### Altering Module Bindings

 Let's assume the following scenario.
 You want to connect to some HTTP API so you create an interface, named `HttpApi`.
-To make this machinery reusable across your Catamaran services, you put this interface (along with its implementation) into a new module, `HttpApiModule`.
+To make this machinery reusable across your Chalupa services, you put this interface (along with its implementation) into a new module, `HttpApiModule`.
 Everything works fine, until the API is changed: the same endpoints still work, however, a client token is now required to avoid getting rate limited.
 While you can modify your existing implementation, it does not seem to be the most elegant solution: the client token is not absolutely necessary and it is an authentication aspect.
 What else can be done?

 From the [Dependency Injection](#dependency-injection) section, we might remember two more involved facilities: [Rebinding](#rebinding) and [Unbinding](#unbinding).
 Using these two, we can implement a decorator module, which builds on our pre-existing `HttpApiModule` while extending its functionality.